 Request the UN special rapporteurs on the Right to Food and the Right to Water, in consultation with human rights organizations, experts in international law and other stakeholders, to develop the most accurate framing of the issue to achieve synergies between the rights to water and food in order to promote food security and nutrition for the most vulnerable groups.

-Support the development of voluntary guidelines on implementing the right to water in a manner that supports food security.
+Support the development of voluntary guidelines on implementing the right to water in a manner that supports food security and NUTIRTION.

 Support the expansion of the mandate of the Special Rapporteur on the Right to Water to track violations of the right to water in the same way as that done by the Special Rapporteur on the Right to Food.